 window--the window I am already in.")

-You don't have to display the same buffer in both windows.
-If
+You do not have to display the same buffer in both windows.
+If you

-you use C-x C-f to find a file in one window, the other window
+use C-x C-f to find a file in one window, the other window does not

-doesn't change.
-You can pick a file in each window
+change.
+You can find a file in each window independently.

 Here is another way to use two windows to display two different